The 4 Best Dog Bath Tubs Australia: Tested & Evaluated 2023

 "The sound of water rushing through a shower head or faucet can be really noisy.
-For many dogs, noisy = frightening.
-In fact, if your dog hates the bath, it might not be the water but the sounds of bath time that scare them.” - Shoshi Parks from Rover
+Many dogs are scared of loud noise.
+If your dog hates the bath, it might not be the water but the sounds of bath time that scare them.” - Shoshi Parks from Rover

 1. Prepare the bath beforehand

 As we mentioned before, the sound of rushing water can be quite startling to your dog so it is essential to prepare the water in advance.
 Use your hand or elbow to measure the temperature.
 The bath does not need to be filled to the brim.
 One third or half full should be perfectly fine.